gregorFeigel/SwiftyShellScript/README.md

 exit
 ```

-To init your function, create a render item with the task typ .function: <br/>
+To initiate your function, create a render element with the task type .function: <br/>
-The function name in this example is "getDate" and will be replaced with the result (String) of your function you define in the init.
+The function name in this example is "getDate" and will be replaced with the result (String) of your function you define in the funtion init.

 ```swift
 let a = Item(identifier: "getDate", function: { input in input.getDate() }, taskType: .function)